Haithamhaj/Mind-Q-V4.1/docs/PHASES_DETAILED_GUIDE.md

 └── …                             # Mapping from KPI → active model version/path
 ```

+- `ml_lab_report_*.json` captures dataset lineage, hyperparameters, metrics, and reviewer approval; Stage 09 references the path (when present) for observability but does not require it to run.

 #### Future Enhancements (ML & Data Science)
 - Automate basic validation scripts (unit tests, drift checks) that run after each notebook export.
 - Add CI hooks to verify catalog entries actually load and predict on a smoke dataset.